 We welcome Canoe the Wild’s newest guide, Nate Smith to the team!
 Nate grew up paddling and hiking in southern Maine, and for the past 8 summers has been guiding wilderness trips and teaching outdoor education with Camp Chewonki.
 He’s a Registered Maine Guide and a Wilderness First Responder, and trained in Swiftwater Rescue through the American Canoe Association.
 Between 2015 and 2017 he taught English abroad in Chile, Nepal, and Austria, and is now back home teaching High School Social Studies and pursuing a graduate degree in Teaching and Learning at the University of Southern Maine.
 When he’s not canoeing he enjoys music, cooking, foreign languages, and playing with his nieces and nephews.

 Andrew Gibbs has a passion for the outdoors spending as much time as possible during the different seasons fishing, hunting, trapping and paddling.
-Andrew’s schedule allows him to take part in canoe trips during the summer months.
+Andrew’s schedule allows him to take part guiding canoe trips during the summer months and moose hunts in the fall.
 Right at home in the outdoors, Andrew has a calmness about him that puts people at ease.
 Recently Andrew obtained is OUPV license for guiding sea duck hunters.

 Paul Domigan a lifelong outdoorsman and has been in love with the Maine wilderness since childhood.
 Paul is a Registered Maine Guide, a Licensed Camp Trip Leader, and a Trip Leader Instructor.
 He has earned certifications in Wilderness Advanced First Aid, and Wilderness First Responder from the Wilderness Medical Association.
 Paul is a member of the Maine Professional Guides Association and the Maine Wilderness Guides Organization.